Rangi42/polishedcrystal/README.md

    * Make the Ruins of Alph tile with the surrounding maps
    * Add bridges to some caves like Victory Road
    * Add crater to Route 3 from HGSS
+   * Add boardwalk to Olivine City
+   * Add fountain and benches to Cerulean City
+   * Add fountain to Celadon City
+   * Change piers in Olivine City and Vermilion City
 * Custom features:
    * Turn the News Machine into a Mystery Gift Machine (so you can get an Eon Mail for the lady in the PokéCom Center)
    * Allow three Wonder Trades per day, not just one